hqywork/EntityFramework.wiki.Chinesize/Using-EF7-in-Traditional-.NET-Applications.md

 * Click **Add** and then **OK**

 ## Install Entity Framework (and Providers)
-To get EF7 in your project you need to install the **Microsoft.Data.Entity** NuGet package from the nightly feed.
-To do this, you can run the following command in Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console).
+To get EF7 in your project you need to install the package for the database provider(s) you want to target.
+Currently, the following provider packages are available for full .NET applications:
+* EntityFramework.SqlServer
+* EntityFramework.SQLite
+* EntityFramework.AzureTableStorage
+* EntityFramework.InMemory

+The sample on this page uses SQL Server, so you would run the following command in Package Manager Console. **Make sure the nightly feed you created in the previous step is selected before running this command**.

 ```
-PM> Install-Package Microsoft.Data.Entity –Pre
+PM> Install-Package EntityFramework.SqlServer –Pre
 ```

-You will also need to install a provider to be able to use EF to access a data store.
-Currently, the following provider packages are available for full .NET applications:
-* Microsoft.Data.Entity.SqlServer
-* Microsoft.Data.Entity.SQLite (currently not working)
-* Microsoft.Data.Entity.InMemory

-**To use a relational database provider, you will need to target .NET 4.5.1.**
+**To use a relational database provider, your application will need to target .NET 4.5.1.**

 ## Create Your Model
 Define a context and classes that make up your model.
 Note the new **OnConfiguring** method that is used to specify the data store provider to use (and, optionally, other configuration too).
-The following code uses the **Microsoft.Data.Entity.SqlServer** provider.
+The following code uses the **EntityFramework.SqlServer** provider.

 ```
 using Microsoft.Data.Entity;